BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 ---
-title: "The 82 Year Old CTF: D'Agapeyeff Cipher"
+title: "The 85+ Year Old CTF: D'Agapeyeff Cipher"
 excerpt_separator: "<!--more-->"
 categories:
   - Technology
 classes: wide
 ---
-I've been reading the dictionary in my free time...and other old books.
+I've been reading the dictionary in my free time...?

 <!--more-->

-<sub>Originally published 9/10/2021.
-Updated 12/2022.
-Still a WIP.</sub>
+<sub>Published 9/10/2021.
+Updated 12/2022, edited slightly in 01/2025.</sub>

 # Cipher Discovery
 One night while browsing Wikipedia's List of [Unsolved Problems](https://en.wikipedia.org/wiki/Lists_of_unsolved_problems) I stumbled across an interesting page -  [List of ciphertexts](https://en.wikipedia.org/wiki/List_of_ciphertexts).
 A lot of the information on the page wasn't particularly new to me: Beale, Enigma, Kryptos, etc.